am-derrick/downtown_shoppers/README.md

 - Leverage Django's authentication system
 - Use Django REST Framework for API endpoints
 - Frontend just needs to handle forms and token storage

-Would you like to:
-1. Start working on the Django backend setup?
-2. Begin with user authentication models?
-3. Set up the basic admin interface?